sheldrake/PM/handbook/code-review-checklist.md

 ### Full process checklist

-This one focuses on some foundational characteristics of a pull request.
-I didn't add to the list, but you should make sure that the new commits don't break the compilation or the tests.
-Your Continuous Integration pipeline should take care of this, but in case not.
-Don't forget about it.
-Otherwise, check these.

 - [ ] Are new unit/regression tests added?
 - [ ] Are there new compiler warnings?
 - [ ] Does the change functionally make sense?